pmagwene/latex-nihbiosketch/README.md

  1. Add the file `newbiosketch.cls` to your local `texmf` tree
  2. Pattern your document based on `example-nihbiosketch.tex`
- 3. Compile your document with `xelatex` (required for the Arial font that NIH seems to favor)
+ 3. Compile your document with `xelatex` or `lualatex` (required for the Arial font that NIH seems to favor)

 More complete documentation to come.